severinsimmler/mure/README.md

 >>> next(responses)
 ```

 will be super fast, because the response of resource 2 is already available (1 and 2 were in the same batch).
-If you are lucky, executing `next()` a third time will be fast as well, because the next batch of resources was already requested when you executed `next(responses)` the first time.

 ### HTTP Methods